-east bristol contemporary (ebc) is an artist-led gallery based at the trinity centre, bristol, and established in 2016.
+east bristol contemporary (ebc) is an artist-led gallery based at the trinity centre, Bristol.

-ebc is located on the first floor of the trinity centre and is accessed from the front of the building, wheelchair access is available via a lift located at the side entrance. we often provide audio descriptions for blind and visually-impaired visitors. if there is anything we can do to assist your visit to the gallery please let us know.
+ebc exhibitions are located on the first floor of the trinity centre and is accessed from the front of the building, wheelchair access is available via a lift located at the side entrance. we provide audio descriptions and tours for visually-impaired visitors. there are also accessible toilets. if there is anything we can do to assist your visit to the gallery please let us know.

 ebc is located 15 minutes walk from bristol temple meads station, camera monitored pay and display parking is available in the trinity centre car park.